animeai/docker-compose/README.md

 * V1.0 first fully tested new release.
 The first stable and fully tested release!
 Breaking changes from this point onwards will require additional code to manage existing installations.
 * V1.0.1 bugfix or new app added
 * V1.1 new minor functionality added
-* V2.0 new major functionality added
+* V2.0 new milestone reached or major functionality added.

 After V1.0 there will be no beta or testing releases.
 All testing will be done in branches as each pull request generates its own branch where the testing will occur.
-Major features

 Roadmap
 ---
 V0.1 Initial release
-* Finish adding .env file to all apps (0.1-testing branch) <= In progress
+* Finish adding .env file to all apps (0.1-testing branch) <= In progress.
-* Write install.sh for all apps (0.1-testing branch) <= In progress
+* Write install.sh for all apps (0.1-testing branch) <= In progress.
-* Test all docker-compose.yml to ensure the container starts (0.1-testing branch)
+* Test all docker-compose.yml to ensure the container starts (0.1-testing branch).
-* Release to public when the above are completed
+* Release to public when the above are completed.

 V0.1.1+
 * Add any new apps
-* Write uninstall.sh for all apps (0.1-testing branch)
+* Write uninstall.sh for all apps (0.1-testing branch).
-* Write update.sh for all apps (0.1-testing branch)
+* Write update.sh for all apps (0.1-testing branch).
 * Review /var/log filesystem for all apps and remove from docker-compose if this directory is not used.
-(0.1-testing branch)
+(0.1-testing branch).
-* Investigate the use of docker secrets to store passwords and other sensitive information rather than .env files
+* Investigate the use of docker secrets to store passwords and other sensitive information rather than .env files.
-  * Would need testing to see if it can be automated with bash (and via php shell_exec later)
+  * Would need testing to see if it can be automated with bash (and via php shell_exec later).
-  * Would need to be implemented prior to V0.2 as this would break existing installs and require additional code to fix
+  * Would need to be implemented prior to V0.2 as this would break existing installs and require additional code to fix.
-* Release as V0.2 when the above are complete
+* Release as V0.2 when the above are complete.

 V0.2 First "stable" and mostly tested release
 * Begin to test functionality of docker containers.
 Begin testing for fixable bugs (i.e. config issues/errors) and refer upstream bugs to container providers.